 - Sesame seeds

-n a small bowl or measuring cup, combine milk and water.
+n a small bowl or measuring cup, measure out the milk.
 Heat in microwave until the temperature reaches between 102-110 Degrees.
-Stir in 1 tsp sugar to the mixture, and add in yeast.
+Stir in 1 tsp sugar to the milk, and add in yeast.
 Gently mix yeast, and set aside to proof.
 About five minutes.

 With a stand mixer, fitted with the dough hook attachment, add in remaining ingredients, and begin to mix until combined.
 Slowly pour in the yeast mixture, and allow to incorporated.
 Mix until the ingredients are smooth and dough like, and the dough pulls away from the sides of the bowl, but still sticks to the bottom.
 About 5-7 minutes.